Wealthronic · Independent personal-finance journalism

 A personal-finance site that publishes its working.

 Wealthronic is a one-person publication.
-Everything here is written by Juliet Brown from her own spreadsheets, bank statements, and brokerage exports — not press releases.
+Everything here is written by Leon Neukirch from primary sources and public data — IRS and CFPB guidance, BLS figures, published fee schedules — not press releases.

 Founder & writer

-I cover three things on this site: the boring foundations (budgeting, credit, emergency funds), the long compounding game (dividends, index funds, retirement accounts), and the income-on-the-side experiments I keep running on my own time.
-I write from primary sources — my real brokerage exports, my actual tax returns, the P&L from a print-on-demand store I ran for a year — and I publish the spreadsheets behind every claim.
+I cover three things on this site: the boring foundations (budgeting, credit, emergency funds), the long compounding game (dividends, index funds, retirement accounts), and the economics of side income.
+I work from primary sources and public data — IRS and CFPB guidance, Bureau of Labor Statistics figures, broker and platform fee schedules — and I show the assumptions and the math behind every worked example rather than asking you to take a number on faith.

 What I am not: a licensed financial advisor, a CPA, or an attorney.
 Nothing on this site is financial, tax, or legal advice.
 If you are about to make a material decision about your money, please pay a fiduciary professional to look at your situation.